-According to the International Disability Rights Monitor Project Americans 2004 Report, the Brazilian Technical Standards Association (ABNT) has created a working team for the development of a technical standard on accessibility to Internet content.
+According to the International Disability Rights Monitor Project Americans 2004 Report, the Brazilian Technical Standards Association (ABNT) has created a working team for the development of a technical standard for accessibility to Internet content.

 Spain has four national laws related to accessibility in general:

 Law 34, June 11, 2002— Information Society and Electronic Commerce Services Act